Efficient Message Passing for 0-1 ILPs with Binary Decision Diagrams: Lagrangean decomposition

 The min-marginal averaging update w.r.t.\ $i \in [n]$ defined in \eqref{eq:mma-update} subtracts the min-marginal difference from each corresponding dual variable and distributes the sum of min-marginal differences evenly to all dual variables associated with $i$.
 In the case of higher-order graphical models an alternative averaging strategy called Sequential Reweighted Message Passing (SRMP) \cite{kolmogorov2014new} was shown to improve the convergence behavior of the associated DBCA algorithm.
-Inspired by SRMP we suggest the following averaging scheme as an alternative to the default update.
-Let
+In close analogy to SRMP we suggest the following averaging scheme as an alternative to the default update.
+For $i \in [n]$ let

-denote the subproblem indices that contain any variable with index greater than $i$.
-Note that we define~$\Sc_i$ w.r.t\ the default order on $[n]$ for the sake of simplicity, but any other order will do as well.
-The SRMP update distributes the sum of min-marginal differences evenly to all $\lambda^j_i$ for $j \in \Sc_i$ instead of $j \in \J_i$.
-If $\Sc_i = \emptyset$, we fall back to the default averaging scheme by setting $\Sc_i = \J_i$.
-We observed small convergence improvements with the modified update in comparison to the default update.
+denote the subproblem indices that contain any variable with index greater than $i$, and define $\J_i^{<}$ similarly.
+The sets $\J_i^{>}$ and $\J_i^{>}$ are defined here w.r.t.\ the default order on $[n]$ for the sake of simplicity, but can be defined for any other variable order in an analogous way.
+The SRMP averaging update distributes the sum of min-marginal differences evenly to all $\lambda^j_i$ for $j \in \J_i^{>}$ in the forward pass.
+If $\J_i^{>} = \emptyset$, we fall back to the default averaging scheme by setting $\J_i^{>} = \J_i$.
+More precisely, if $\J_i^{>} \neq \emptyset$ during the forward pass, the update \eqref{eq:mma-update} is replaced by